How to choose an organic mattress or a natural mattress for a nontoxic bed and healthy sleep.

 I’ve tried out the Avocado Green Mattress.
 Their natural materials used in their bed is impressive!
-In fact, Avocado Green Mattress is currently under review to gain Made Safe certification.
-And their customer service is absolutely amazing!

 While the Avocado Green Mattress definitely didn’t work for me (you’ll really need to read my Avocado Green Mattress review to hear the strange story), it could be the winner for you.

 The company uses natural materials including natural latex, wool and organic cotton.

 Happsy is an organic mattress that comes as a bed in a box.
 The organic mattress comes from the same manufacturer as Naturepedic (see below), which does not have a bed-in-a-box option.
 Happsy is made in Jackson, Wyoming so if you’re near the area, you can go into their store and try one out.